fitabigail/Lamborghini-Deals/README.md

     - As a **Site User**, I can sign up for an account so that **I can request details about a car and like a post**. (must have / complete) [[#15](https://github.com/fitabigail/Lamborghini-Deals/issues/15)]

-- Add Contact us Form
+- Add Contact Us Form
     - As a **Site User/Admin**, I can get in touch with the site owner so that **I can complete the contact form to send a message**.(must have / complete) [[#14](https://github.com/fitabigail/Lamborghini-Deals/issues/14)]

 - Add new inquiry